 David Nash, GM Nutrition & Quality Equine Nutritionist BARASTOC (Ridley) Peter Huntington, B.V.Sc., M.A.C.V.Sc.Director of Nutrition Kentucky Equine Research, Australia As you probably know, gastric ulcers are common in performance horses.
 Researchers estimate that well over three-quarters of all performance horses are afflicted.
-Don’t be fooled into to thinking that a horse with gastric ulcers are easily identifiable without your veterinarian performing a gastroscope, as horses can have ulcers without showing outward signs.
+Don’t be fooled into thinking that a horse with gastric ulcers are easily identifiable without your veterinarian performing a gastroscope, as horses can have ulcers without showing outward signs.
 In surveys done on racehorses, researchers have found over 90% of the horses have ulcers, but less than half of them actually show the classic outward signs.
 The high incidence of ulcers in performance horses results, in part, from the way these horses are fed and managed.
 Large grain meals and extended periods of fasting lead to excessive gastric acid output without adequate saliva protection, paving the way for ulcer formation.
+The addition of beet pulp for horses with diarrhea from other gut health issues can also help when it is added to other grain mixes and feeds.

 Beyond a change in forage, you may consider changing to a feed that contains less starch than traditional feeds.
 Barastoc Complete Performer is moderate-starch, high-fibre muesli-feed that provides the energy for work through the fat, fibre and highly-digestible cooked grains.
 Barastoc Complete Performer provides excellent value for money as a complete feed it is based on chaff (including lucerne) therefore feeding additional chaff is not required.